MartinTichovsky/jest-collector/README.md

 _References:_
   - [`Options`](#options)

-When you run more tests in the same test file, it is recomended to reset the collector data before run another test.
+When you run more tests in the same test file, it is recommended to reset the collector data before running another test.
 Use [`beforeEach`](https://jestjs.io/docs/api#beforeeachfn-timeout) with the reset:

 ```ts
 beforeEach(() => {